2amour/RPL/README.txt

 Usage
 =====

+Wired project.

+1. Connect the ThymioII robot and the RGBD camera to the computer.

+2. Launch the whole project.
+	$ roslaunch thymio_launcher wired_project_launcher.launch

+Wireless project.
 1. Connect the ThymioII robot to an USB port of the `Blok' wireless pack (Beaglebone running Ubuntu + router + sensor + power bank).

 2. Connect to the wireless network of the `Blok' wireless pack and set yourself a static IP which concordes with the computer 'ROS_IP' environmental variable.
 (SSID: 'rpl_blok', password: 'beaglebone').